super

 Appendix 2: Running the Tests

-This appendix provides the raw tests and output that we run on a MacBook Pro to generate the table of results above.
+This appendix provides the raw tests and output from the most recent archived run

 Search Test